SQL

 Editing and Deleting Data in a Database

-You can modify or delete existing records in a database using the UPDATE
+You can modify or delete existing records in a database using the UPDATE and DELETE commands.

 Updating Data with the UPDATE Statement

-statement is used to change existing data in a table.
+The UPDATE statement is used to change existing data in a table.

 Basic Syntax: